postmates/DLNValidation/README.txt

 A python library for validation of USA drivers license numbers.
 Dl-number-validation validates if a drivers license is a valid format for the two letter postal code for the state.

-Formats are mostly defined by http://adr-inc.com/PDFs/State_DLFormats.pdf.
-We've added in a couple more formats for drivers license's that we've found valid based on real drivers license numbers.
+Formats are defined by http://www.deverusdemos.com/Help/FlashHelp/Search_Types/Formats_for_MVR_license_numbers.htm

 Installation
 ============